deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 Evaluation
 **********

 We have a specific task for evaluation.
-The Mars fitness provider has three rating categories: Rank Metrics, Fairness Metrics, and Off-policy Metrics.
+This task implements three rating categories: Rank Metrics, Fairness Metrics, and Off-policy Metrics.
 Before the evaluation, it is necessary to run a simulation or supervised training, after this we will use the :code:`task_id` for evaluation.
-For evaluation, we use :code:`EvaluateTestSetPredictions` class.
+For evaluation, we use the :code:`mars-gym evaluate` command, which has the :code:`mars-gym evaluate interaction` and :code:`mars-gym evaluate supervised` variants.

 .. code-block:: console

-  $ PYTHONPATH="." luigi --module mars_gym.evaluation.task EvaluateTestSetPredictions \
+  $ mars-gym evaluate interaction \
-  --model-task-class mars_gym.simulation.interaction.InteractionTraining \
   --model-task-id InteractionTraining____samples_trivago____epsilon___0_1__4fc1370d9d

   DEBUG: Checking if EvaluateTestSetPredictions(model_task_class=mars_gym.simulation.interaction.InteractionTraining, model_task_id=InteractionTraining____samples_trivago____epsilon___1__50e3124699, offpolicy_eval=False, task_hash=none, direct_estimator_class=None, direct_estimator_negative_proportion=0.8, direct_estimator_batch_size=500, direct_estimator_epochs=50, eval_cips_cap=15, policy_estimator_extra_params={}, num_processes=12, fairness_columns=[]) is complete